pingcap/blog/simplifing-database-management-in-a-highly-automated-and-scalable-cloud-environment-with-google-cloud.md

 As a result, PingCAP successfully reduced the time to market for TiDB Cloud to three months and launched the beta version in June 2020.
 Jin believes that without the Google Cloud tools, the whole development process could take up to one year.

 Currently, PingCAP runs the VM instances of TiDB Cloud on Compute Engine and harnesses [Container Registry](https://cloud.google.com/container-registry) to store Docker images of its database platform.
-[Cloud DNS](https://cloud.google.com/dns) is used to perform domain name resolution of PingCAP’s external and internal systems, while [Cloud Storage](https://cloud.google.com/storage) stores the snapshot copies of its customers’ database clusters for data recovery when needed.
+[Cloud DNS](https://cloud.google.com/dns) is used to perform domain name resolution of PingCAP's external and internal systems, while [Cloud Storage](https://cloud.google.com/storage) stores the snapshot copies of its customers' database clusters for data recovery when needed.
 It also employs [Persistent Disk](https://cloud.google.com/persistent-disk) as storage of its customers' database.

 >"Thanks to the highly automated and scalable environment supported by GKE, we're able to cut 25% of operational costs and have less than 10 engineers to manage all the development and operational work."
 -- Queeny Jin, Head of International Marketing and Community, PingCAP